18F/unit-testing-node/_pages/components/middleware.md

 had no need to rely upon [mocha's `done` callback support](https://mochajs.org/#asynchronous-code).

-In this test, however, you're actually defining `done` because you need to validate other behaviors after the `Promise` has resolved. [chai-as-promised allows you to create a `Promise` chain to eventually call `done`](https://www.npmjs.com/package/chai-as-promised#working-with-non-promisefriendly-test-runners)
+In this test, however, you'll define the `done` callback because you need to validate other behaviors after the `Promise` has resolved. [chai-as-promised allows you to create a `Promise` chain to eventually call `done`](https://www.npmjs.com/package/chai-as-promised#working-with-non-promisefriendly-test-runners)